Hispanic and Latino athletes in American sports: Latino impact in the MLS

 There is plenty of potential growth for soccer in the United States.
 The easiest route would be for the United States to get the Latino community more involved with the MLS.
 As Latinos are now the fastest growing minorities in the country, the initiative to get them more involved would show promise.
-There are currently nineteen MLS clubs, two of which - Montreal and Toronto - are located in Canada.
-Of these nineteen U.S. teams, seven of them are located in areas with a high Latino concentration.
-Los Angeles is home to two teams, while Chicago, New York, San Jose, Dallas and Houston also boast teams in the MLS.
+There are currently thirty MLS clubs, three of which - Montreal, Vancouver and Toronto - are located in Canada.
+Of these twenty-seven U.S. teams, nine of them are located in areas with a high Latino concentration.
+Los Angeles is home to two teams, while Chicago, New York, San Jose, Miami, Dallas, Austin and Houston also boast teams in the MLS.